-Have you ever had the feeling you let God down?
+Ever had the feeling you let God down?
 That your iniquity kept you miles from the person you want to be?
-Well, that is what it means to fall short of the glory of God.
+Well if so you fell short of the glory of God.
 The Bible says we all have because God’s standard is nothing but perfect holiness.
-The truth is that even if we lived well and sinned only once in our latter years (which in itself is not possible) it would not be sufficient.
+The truth is even if we lived well and sinned only once in our latter years (which in itself is not possible) it would not be sufficient.
 There is an aspect of God’s nature that cannot tolerate dwelling with sin.
 And if one entered His presence without the cover of grace, that individual would be consumed.
 Throughout the Old Testament, prophets and priests were given a kind of grace that foreshadowed Christ’s new covenant.
 It was based on faith and sacrifice.
 They were justified because of their faith in God.
 These men would have believed in Jesus if he was physically present in their time.

 Then there is our self-criticism.
 It really is unreasonable for us to be critical of ourselves because we are flawed.
 I mean just try to go two days without making a single mistake in all that you do.
 It probably will not last an hour, you could pick up your device and enter a typo in your search page.